pulumi/docs/content/blog/codegen-learnings/index.md

 ### Full text vs semantic search

-While semantic search is essential for any "intelligent" information retrieval system, we must not forget that there exist simple and effective methods for text search.
+While semantic search is essential for any modern information retrieval system, we should not forget simple and effective methods for text search already exist.
 The "S3 Bucket" part of the user search happens to be easily searchable using traditional text search operations (such as SQL `LIKE` operator).

 To be effective, our RAG must be able to handle queries that require semantic understanding (such as "simple storage service in AWS") as well as the traditional text search to support situations where the user knows exactly what they are looking for.
 To that end, the industry has adopted an approach known as the "hybrid search", in which the results of full-text search and semantic search are combined to provide the final result.